 Baladi bread distributed to almost 70 million people

 Egyptians are able to receive 5 loaves of bread for 5 piastres each (5 cents of the Egyptian pound) as part of the state-sponsored food support.

 An unsubsidized loaf of bread costs about 60-65 piastres (US $0.04).

 Subsidized food like sugar, oil, rice or tea have been historically more regulated than bread, with the use of quotas, and more recently ration cards.
-In 2014, instead of flour, Egypt subsidized a quantity of loaves of bread, capped at 5 per person per day since then, reducing black market on wheat.
+In 2014, instead of flour, Egypt subsidized a number of loaves of bread, capped at 5 per person per day since then, reducing the black market on wheat.

 In July 2021-2022, about 120 billion loaves would be distributed to 67 million people for a state budget of 45 billion pounds (US $2.9 billion) out of the £87 billion ($5.6 billion) of annual food subsidy.

 The minister of Supply and Internal Trade, Ali El Meselhi, is going to work on the president’s directive to present a plan to the government.